How to Paint Furniture with Chalk Paint

 Just grab 220 grit sandpaper and lightly sand everything down.
 Just a couple of passes over everything should do.

 Once you’ve sanded everywhere, you’ll want to remove the dust.
-I like to use a shop vacuum with a brush attachment to get most of the dust off, and then wipe everything down with a tack cloth to get all of the dust off.
+I like to use a shop vacuum with a brush attachment to get most of the dust off and then wipe everything down with a tack cloth to get all of the dust off.
+If dust is left behind, the finish will look at feel gritty where the dust is left under it.

-If the old finish on your furniture is super slick and shiny you really need to prime your furniture after you scuff sand.
+If the old finish is super slick and shiny, you really need to prime after you scuff sand.
+There are a few really good primers out there you can choose from.

 This BIN shellac primer is the best!
+It’s one of the best spray primer for wood options!
 Learn more about the best primers for painting furniture if you aren’t sure if BIN shellac primer is what you want to use.
+You can also check out my list of the best water based primers for more options.

 Either way, give your furniture one or two coats of primer, letting it dry between coats.